Wilczur-star/game-qa-portfolio/BABBDI-QA-Test/README.md

 This project documents a focused exploratory testing session of **BABBDI**.
 The goal was to examine core controls and settings, interactions, item handling, elevator behavior, collision boundaries, NPC dialogue, and unusual player actions.

+## Why this game?

+Game was suggested by AI as I didn't wanted to test games that I know very well and testing indie game has higher possibilities to find bugs quicker.
+Tho in this type of games, bugs often become a "feature" especially for speedruners.
+That being said, I have never heard of the game before, I didn't see any video or image of the gameplay before playing it by myself and all bugs written out here are found by myself.
+Seeing how easly I managed to get those bugs I expected them to be popular/well-known already.

 ## Test Overview

 | Item | Details |